Meeting Time: August 22, 2023 at 5:00pm PDT

 • Default_avatar

-richard harrison about 1 year ago
+richard harrison over 1 year ago

 I oppose the densification of Sacramento’s existing diverse single family neighborhoods.
 Densification will lead to reduction of our mature tree canopy.
 Densification reduces open space available for trees and plants that are critical summer cooling, reducing air pollution and promoting habitat for birds and insects.
 Densification also creates congestion on narrow streets not designed for high densities.
 It promotes urban sprawl by reducing and eliminating the option for single family homes inside the city.
 Densification also does not result in affordable housing.